 As your business has scaled and grown, so have your costs

 A common CAD quandary has historically been the axiom that not all CAD designs can be manufactured.
 Each year, our community pushes the boundaries of this axiom, with progressions in manufacturing methods and techniques (such as 3D printing).
 However, with any business, costs will always be a concern, regardless of these advances.
 The question of, "Can this be made?" usually can't be asked within a vacuum.
 Often, the question of, "Should this made, given the projected cost?" is just as important.

 That's why tools like SOLIDWORKS Costing (included in SOLIDWORKS Professional) can prove so beneficial.
 With SOLIDWORKS Costing, you can see updated projections of design costs as you're designing your products.
 Using SOLIDWORKS' material database and its running knowledge of your established material insertions/cuts, along with customizable templates, you can see how much each modeling choice might influence the cost to produce your products.

-  Join me in my upcoming webcast, 7 Key Benefits of SOLIDWORKS 3D CAD Professional 2017, on May 4th at 11:00 am Eastern to learn more about how companies are using tools listed above in industry environments.
+Watch the recorded webcast, 7 Key Benefits of SOLIDWORKS 3D CAD Professional 2017, to learn more about how companies are using tools listed above in industry environments.